jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 Internet functions, even WebDAV and FTP most of the time.
-It's communicating in terms of the four GET, POST, PUT, DELETE and PATCH verbs of HTTP.
-If you are interested to see that, you can check out my program:
+It's communicating in terms of the four GET, POST, PUT, DELETE and PATCH verbs of HTTP
+(HyperText Transfer Protocol is a very interesting topic in network programming).
+If you are interested to see
+that, you can check out my program:

 <https://github.com/xdvrx1/lightweight-web-server>